strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Additionally, if the partition belongs to a compacted topic, this causes the unbounded partition growth, because the `LogCleaner` does not clean beyond the LSO.
 If not detected and fixed in time, this may lead to disk space exhaustion and service disruption.

-Fortunately, there are embedded tools that can be used to find all hanging transactions and rollback them.
+Fortunately, there are embedded tools that can be used to find all hanging transactions and roll them back.
 After that, the LSO starts to increment again on every transaction completion and the application should be able to recover.

 ```sh